KennethTrecy/eslint-config-whitelistyle/README.md

 This extension assumes that other developers use `eslint:all` extension.
 Yet, this shared configuration package does not limit others if they would use `eslint:recommended` instead.

+**Note**: The rules in this shared configuration are somewhat opinionated and leaned to my preferences.

 ## Origin
 Some parts of the repository was based from [`filled_package_json`] branch of [Web Template].